kelseypeltz/BlackjackProject/README.md

 ```
 <img width="950" alt="Screen Shot 2022-12-15 at 9 14 45 PM" src="https://user-images.githubusercontent.com/77644658/208013813-1decff55-fe3c-42b5-a58c-bef9f6e04533.png">

-After scrapping the casino data, we read it into a new, temporary DataFrame object called temp.
+After scraping the casino data, we saved it as a csv and read it into a new, temporary DataFrame object called temp.
 From temp, we removed missing values that were created as a result of formatting issues from scrapping and called this dataframe casino_data.
 To make the rules easier to analyze, we converted them into strings.
 ```
 temp = pd.read_csv("/content/drive/MyDrive/Blackjack Data Science Project/CasinoTable.csv")
 casino_data = temp.dropna(axis=0)